Kadunapikin/JavascriptPractice/README.md

 create a tddExercise.html and tddExercise.js file
 link the tddExercise.js file to the html file
-Write a function helloWorld that returns the phrase `Hello, World!`
+Write a function helloWorld that returns the phrase `Hello, World!` Write a function that simply repeats the string a given number of times: